rolandsze/inscale-technical-challenge/README.md

 ]);
 ```

-### Invalid
+### Invalid data
-The below test data is a negative budget.
+Add one campaign, but the budget is a negative number.
 ```javascript
 window.AddCampaigns([
     {"id": 1,"name": "alma","startDate": "9/10/2018","endDate": "3/9/2019","budget": -8837743}